Pulse Profiles and Polarization of Terzan 5 Pulsars: Observations and Data Analysis

 Using the instrument-combined total-intensity summed profiles at L-band and S-band, we determined the average flux densities and spectral indices for each pulsar.
 We first made noiseless templates from the summed L-band and S-band profiles using Gaussian fitting with the {\tt pygaussfit.py} routine from {\tt PRESTO} \citep[][]{presto}.
 Those noiseless templates were used both to update the timing as described in \S\ref{ssec:timing}, and to determine flux densities of 100-MHz-wide subbands using \psrchive's {\tt psrflux} routine.
-Since the L-band and S-band data overlap by 200\,MHz, we fit the resulting 16 flux density measurements ($S_\nu$) as a function of observing frequency, $\nu$, to a power-law model ($S_\nu\propto\nu^\alpha$) referenced to 1400\,MHz, with a pulsar-specific constant offset also fitted between L-band and S-band.
-We note that the power-law model was not an exceptionally good fit for about a quarter of the pulsars, and so the errors on the measured spectral indices $\alpha$ are likely underestimated by tens of percent for those pulsars.
-The average of that offset was 1.17 (i.e.~decreasing the fluxes at S-band by that factor) with a standard deviation across the pulsars of $\sim$0.20, implying that on average, either the L-band data had underestimated flux densities or that the S-band data had overestimated flux densities by that amount.
+Since the L-band and S-band data overlap by 300\,MHz, we fit the resulting 16 flux density measurements ($S_\nu$) as a function of observing frequency, $\nu$, to a power-law model ($S_\nu\propto\nu^\alpha$) referenced to 1400\,MHz, with a pulsar-specific constant offset also fitted between L-band and S-band.
 The results of the fits are in Table~\ref{tab1}.
+We note that the power-law model was not an exceptionally good fit for about a quarter of the pulsars (see the reduced-$\chi^2$ fit values), and so the errors on the measured spectral indices $\alpha$ are likely underestimated by tens of percent for those pulsars.
+The average of the offset between observing bands was 1.17 (i.e.~decreasing the fluxes at S-band by that factor) with a standard deviation across the pulsars of $\sim$0.20, implying that on average, either the L-band data had underestimated flux densities or that the S-band data had overestimated flux densities by that amount.